 2013 Redd Award was presented to the J. Paul Getty Museum.
-Nicole Trudaeu, Exhibition Designer, and Christopher James Alexander, Architecture and Design Curator, accepted the Award.
+Nicole Trudaeu, independent Exhibition Designer, and Christopher James Alexander, Architecture and Design Curator at the Getty Research Institute, accepted the Award.
 Pictured with Jason B. Jones, WMA Executive Director

 Charles Redd Center for Western Studies Award for Exhibition Excellence

-The competition recognizes outstanding achievement of a temporary exhibition (i.e. one with a specific closing date) from all types of museums as defined by the American Association of Museums (AAM), without regard to geographical location, size, budget, discipline or age.
-The exhibition must have as its principal subject some aspect of the American West, defined as that area west of the Rocky Mountains, including Alaska and Hawaii.
-General subjects include, but are not limited to: the arts and humanities, social/historical studies, ethnic/native studies, and natural/ecological studies.
-The exhibition must have opened to the public in the year prior to that in which the award is given.
+The competition recognizes outstanding achievement of a temporary exhibition (i.e., one with a specific closing date) from all types of museums as defined by the American Association of Museums, without regard to geographical location, size, budget, discipline or age.
 A representative designated by the honored institution will be presented with an award at the Annual Meeting.

 In order to qualify for the award, nominees must meet the following criteria:

-2. The exhibition for which the museum is nominated must be a temporary exhibition (i.e. with a defined closing date) opening between July 15th, 2013 and July 15th, 2014.
+- The exhibition for which the museum is nominated must be a temporary exhibition (i.e., with a defined closing date) opening between July 15, 2014 and July 15, 2015.
 The exhibit must have as its primary display and interpretive emphasis some aspect of the American West: i.e., west of the Rocky Mountains, including Alaska and Hawaii.
 Subjects include, but are not limited to, the arts and humanities, social/historical studies, ethnic/native studies, and natural/ecological studies.